 How do art and literature reflect the culture and history of a people?
-The course emphasizes active and meaningful communication in Spanish as well as the ability to understand spoken Spanish in a variety of contexts.
+This course follows the College Board AP curriculum themes and prepares students to take the AP Spanish exam in May.
+The course also emphasizes active and meaningful communication in Spanish as well as the ability to understand spoken Spanish in a variety of contexts.
 Students will be expected to express themselves with reasonable fluency and accuracy in both written and spoken Spanish.
-Previously acquired language structures are thoroughly reviewed and refined, and new grammar topics will be introduced through excerpts of Hispanic literature.
-Students will enhance their language proficiency and cultural awareness by viewing and discussing feature-length films in the target language.
+Students will enhance their language proficiency and cultural awareness through various forms of input centered around the AP themes.
 Students will routinely engage in written and oral discussions.
 Students will learn to communicate effectively through oral, written and non-verbal means.
 They will explore real world experiences which provide access to future possibilities.
 Students will write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence.
-Students will determine a theme of a story, drama, or poem from details in the text, including how characters in a story or drama respond to challenges or how the speaker in a poem reflects upon a topic; summarize the text.
-This course is weighted on the general scale.
+Students are expected to take the AP exam at the end of the course (for which there is an approximate fee of \$95).